aceyiyuan/delirium/README.md

 ### Conclusion

 The study demonstrates that machine learning could provide an excellent opportunity for predicting delirium in ICU units from electronic health records.
-Further prospective studies are highly rec
+Further prospective studies are highly recommended.

 ### Keywords